nicholas-johnson/ng-tweets/README.md

 ## Browser compatibility

 IE9+ only please.
-Mobile support not guaranteed.
+It should work everywhere Angular 1.3.1 works.

 ## Likelihood of failure